 Fine-wool sheep grow wool fibers with the smallest fiber diameter

 (usually less than 22 microns).
-Their fleeces tend to be the
+Their fleeces tend to be

-shortest in length and contain the most lanolin (wool wax or grease).
+shorter in length and contain the most lanolin (wool wax or grease).

-Fine wool fleeces usually yield a lower percentage of clean
+Though some fine wool fleeces are high yielding, fine wool fleeces usually yield a lower percentage of clean

 wool in the commercial market place because it is used to make the highest